gallargit/SimplenuffChess/README.md

 - New colors for the chess pieces
 - Removed animations, help screens, etc. Simplenuff!

+# Querystring switches
+- calcdepth: it will change the calculation depth the engine uses.
+Values range from 2 to 7.
+Default is 3.
+The bigger the number, the slower it gets. index.html?calcdepth=4

+- playasblack: it will make the player play as black index.html?playasblack=1

+you can combine both
+index.html?playasblack=1&calcdepth=3

 # Technical info
 Everything I modified is included in the "index.html" file.
 My modifications are usually written in capital letters, so that it can be easy to find what's new.